jeshraghian/snntorch/docs/tutorials/tutorial_3.rst

     lif2 = snn.Leaky(beta=beta)

 Next, initialize the hidden variables and outputs of each spiking neuron.
-As your networks increase in size, this will become a tedious process.
-So we can call a static method ``init_leaky()`` to take care of this.
+As networks increase in size, this becomes more tedious.
+The static method ``init_leaky()`` can be used to take care of this.
 All neurons in snnTorch have their own initialization methods that follow this same syntax, e.g., ``init_lapicque()``.
 The shape of the hidden states are automatically initialized based on the input data